 IS 200 / Sophomore Seminar: The Capstone Course / 1 credit

-A special research seminar to be taken during the student's last term.
+A special research seminar to be taken before or during the student's last term.
+Not offered in Summer term.
 Prerequisite: ENG 200.
 Required for the A.A. degree.

 IS 295 / Business Internship / 3 credits [CCU]